RedBirdRacing/ee_sw_vcu_2025/Readme.md

 ## Reverse Mode:
 Although banned by rules, a reverse mode exist for testing purposes ***ONLY***.
-The driver must hold down the reverse button to allow the car to reverse.
-If the button is released, the car is placed in neutral.
-Throttle will not apply power.
-In neutral, the driver can re-enter reverse or go into forward.
+In reverse, the buzzer sounds every `REVERSE_BEEP_CYCLE_TIME`
+The button simply attempts to switch Reverse and Forward.
+Conditions are checked before mode is switched.
+1. brake is pressed
+2. throttle is off
+3. car is stopped

 ## Future development:
 - More CANBUS channels for BMS, datalogger and other components